Privacy statement

 Eventbrite

-University of Portsmouth Online store (WPM Education)
+University of Portsmouth Onlinestore (Flywire)

 Your rights

 You can withdraw from consenting to your information being used for marketing purposes and automated communication at any time by simply updating your preferences through your online account.
-This may not however allow you to enjoy your membership in the best possible way.
-We have two categories of communication that you will be contacted based on, Urgent and Operational.
-Urgent communication will be based on service messages such as closures, facility updates and maintenance, disruption or changes to our services or your membership, these cannot be opted out of.
-Operational communication is based on our email newsletters that do not include Urgent information and any promotional emails we send, these can be opted out of.
-To opt out of our newsletters, please click on the link at the bottom of the email you receive or you can change your permissions within the online booking platform
+This may not allow you to enjoy your membership in the best possible way.
+To opt out of our newsletters, please click on the link at the bottom of the email you receive, or you can change your permissions within the online booking platform

-If you feel we have used your data incorrectly you can seek advice through our website port.ac.uk/ dataprotection, if you wish to make a complaint you can do so through the ICO (ico.org.uk/concerns/).
+If you feel we have used your data incorrectly, you can seek advice through our website port.ac.uk/ dataprotection.
+If you wish to make a complaint, you can do so through the ICO (ico.org.uk/concerns/).

 How is your data stored?